 The works may also need planning permission or building regulations approval.

-Listed building application forms are available using this link: make a planning application.
+Listed building application can be submitted via the Planning Portal.
 There is no fee to apply for listed building consent.

 When considering an application, the Council will presume in favour of preserving the character of the listed building.
 We only give consent for partial or full demolition of a listed building in exceptional circumstances.